ExtcanaRy/PYRW-Docs/en/docs/API.md

 ## reload(name:str)

 Hot reload the module ``name``.
 Since it is not possible to remove the set listeners for other modules, you can only reload the current module for now, commonly used call method: ``reload(__name__)``
-Before reloading, you must use ``removeListener`` to remove all the listeners that have been set, otherwise it may cause the server to crash!
+You must use ``removeListener`` to remove all set listeners before reloading, and stop or block started sub-threads/sub-processes if possible, cancel set scheduled tasks, etc. You must deal with any code that may continue to run after reloading, otherwise it may cause server crashes or other problems!

 ## setCommandDescription(cmd:str, description:str，callback:function) -> None